New Initiative includes $50,000

 “The travel industry on Amelia Island has been deeply affected by COVID-19, with more than 2,000 hospitality employees out of work, numerous restaurants and shops closed, and hotels either closed or running with occupancy in the low single digits,” said Jack Healan, chair of the Amelia Island AICVB board, which approved the funding for Barnabas Center.
 “We consider this an investment in the future of our professional tourism workforce, which will play a crucial role in the recovery of our local industry.”

-According to Gil Langley, President and CEO of the AICVB, the Amelia Island Tourism Gives program is being funded by AICVB private sector monies accumulated since 2008, not from tourist development council funds.
+According to Gil Langley, President and CEO of the AICVB, the Amelia Island Tourism Gives program is being funded by AICVB reserve funds.
 “Our frontline hospitality workers are highly valued as a key part of the Amelia Island visitor experience, but many of them work hourly positions with few benefits.
 This is a great opportunity to provide badly needed support in their time of need,” said Langley.

 Thanks to the generosity of several private donors to Barnabas Center, the money will be matched dollar for dollar, resulting in a $100,000 cash investment to help fund critical crisis assistance programs at Barnabas Center.